Stalagmite Creamsicles / Triangle Garden

 Art Type: Sculpture / Garden

-Latham Zearfoss produces time-based images, objects and experiences about selfhood and otherness.
-Outside of the studio, Latham contributes to collective motions toward joy and reflection through social projects such as a queer dance party (Chances Dances), a critical space for white allyship (Make Yourself Useful), and an itinerant conference on socially-engaged art (Open Engagement).
+Latham Zearfoss works in Chicago, where they produce time-based images, objects and experiences about selfhood and otherness.
+Outside of the studio, they contribute to collective motions toward joy and reflection through social projects such as a queer dance party (Chances Dances), a critical space for white allyship (Make Yourself Useful), and an itinerant conference on socially-engaged art (Open Engagement).
 Latham graduated from The School of the Art Institute of Chicago with a BFA in 2008 and the University of Illinois at Chicago with an MFA in 2011.
 They have exhibited their work, screened their videos, and DJed internationally and all over the U.S.